maxmax27/CoMachina/README.md

 - Allow users to customize system settings
 - Educate users about best practices for maintaining privacy and security.
 - Analyze user feedback to enhance the app's capabilities over time.
+- Btw., The app will run on Windows 10, too, about 98%.

 ![Screenshot 2024-01-14 230921](https://github.com/builtbybel/Comachina/assets/57478606/615471d5-b77b-4aee-8847-04c4bcbaeb38)